15 Seconds to Find a Pointer Error In 500,000+ Lines of Code

 Timothy W. Okrey, Managing Partner, is in charge of development at BITTT.
 In fact, he is the mastermind behind the code that BITTT writes.
 Recently, Okrey was continuing development on an on-going project that had been in the works for a couple of years.
 The program was in virtual production when it suddenly started crashing.
 The situation left Okrey completely dumbfounded.

-After trying to resolve the problem on his own and hitting brick walls in every direction, Okrey discovered Parasoft’s development testing solution for runtime analysis and error detection.
-Parasoft’s Development Testing Platform featuring C/C++ memory error detection not only helped Okrey resolve the issue at hand, but also enabled him to simultaneously and effectively enhance a dozen separate projects.
+After trying to resolve the problem on his own and hitting brick walls in every direction, Okrey discovered Parasoft’s solution for C/C++ runtime analysis and error detection.
+Parasoft Insure++ not only helped Okrey resolve the issue at hand, but also enabled him to simultaneously and effectively enhance a dozen separate projects.

 Emergence of a Critical Pointer Error